 Important information about BUTRANS:

 - Get emergency help right away if you take too much BUTRANS (overdose).
-BUTRANS overdose can cause life-threatening breathing problems that can lead to death.
+When you first start taking BUTRANS, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - Never give anyone else your BUTRANS.
 They could die from taking it.
 Store BUTRANS away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away BUTRANS is against the law.